gravitational/teleport/docs/2.5/trustedclusters.md

         "environment": "production"
 ```

-Now we need to establish trust between roles "main:admin" and "east:mainuser".
+Now, we need to establish trust between roles "main:admin" and "east:mainuser".
 This is
 done by creating a trusted cluster [resource](admin-guide/#resources) on "east"
 which looks like this: